Feeling better with 7 Natural Mood Foods to Eat Yourself Happy and Feed Your Soul

 Cacao is also a haven of antioxidants, vitamins and minerals.
 It has even been shown to relax the walls of blood vessels, lowering blood pressure and improving circulation.

-Cacao one of the world’s most potent sources of magnesium, a mineral shown to help alleviate sadness, fatigue, irritation and stress, as well as boosting energy levels.
+Cacao is one of the world’s most potent sources of magnesium, a mineral shown to help alleviate sadness, fatigue, irritation and stress, as well as boosting energy levels.

 But remember, I’m not talking about the processed milk and sugar filled stuff.
 I’m talking about the real deal.
 The raw cacao in its natural state.